Versalkul/WarframeMarketClient/README.md

 ## How to get your session cookie
 Usually you can find the cookie in your browser.
 Search for a cookie named *'session'* on warframe.market and copy its content.
-Start the application and insert the cookie into the Session-Token field.
+[How to get your session cookie in firefox] (http://imgur.com/7tamenv) [How to get your session cookie in chrome] (http://imgur.com/NddsKgc) Start the application and insert the cookie into the Session-Token field.

 **Don't share this code with anyone as it allows full access to your account as long as you are logged in!**